maksimKorzh/vici/README.md

     : H                toggle syntax highlighting if available

 # Shortcuts
-Most of the commands are working as shortcuts, e.g. while being in NORMAL mode press **i** to switch to INSERT mode, there are, however, a few exceptions, they are listed below:
+Simple no bulk (no line range) commands are working as shortcuts, e.g. while being in NORMAL mode press **i** to switch to INSERT mode, or **y**/**d** to yank/delete a single line, but there are a plenty of exceptions, listed below:

                  ESC   switch to NORMAL mode
               : or /   execute command